ddlanf/MyUsedCarSalesman-client/README.md

 ![Screenshot2](/src/Utils/myusecarsalesman_pics/post.png)

 ## Core Features
-This serves the client side of the Myusedcarsalesman.
+This serves the client side of the Myusedcarsalesman app.
 The pages this app provides include
  * Landing Page - Landing page for Myusedcarsalesman app
  * Login - Login page for all registered users